FloWsnr/spectral-gray-scott/README.md

 - Chebfun: https://www.chebfun.org

 **For parameter sweeps and analysis:**
-- Python 3.12+ with numpy, h5py and pandas
+- Python 3.12+ with numpy, h5py, tqdm, the_well and pandas

 ---